Wanda Maximoff (Marvel Cinematic Universe): Differences from the comics

 In the comics, Wanda and her brother Pietro's parentage has had a complicated history having believed multiple characters to be their parents.
 Despite Disney's acquisition of Fox and the X-Men franchise in 2019, as of 2025, the supervillain Magneto has not yet been introduced into the MCU, and therefore no mention has been made of Wanda's traditional depiction as his daughter, nor of her being a mutant.
 Unlike some incarnations of their comic counterparts, the MCU iteration of Wanda and Pietro Maximoff have not been depicted as having Romani heritage, though it also has not been outright disproven by anything in the MCU canon, making their specific ethnic background unestablished.
 In the MCU, Wanda and Pietro's parents are named Olek and Iryna Maximoff.

 In the MCU, Wanda initially "possesses a drastically different powerset to her comic book counterpart", having been described less as a wielder of actual magic and more as "a Jean Grey analogue, gifted with both telepathic and telekinetic powers", with her abilities in the MCU being derived at least in part from experiments in which she was exposed to the Mind Stone.
 In WandaVision, however, Wanda is revealed to be a powerful sorceress, the only being currently capable of wielding chaos magic.
 The series explores her ability to manipulate reality like her comic counterpart.
-While it is maintained that her abilities emerged from the Mind Stone, in the MCU she is retconned into having possessed the latent ability to wield chaos magic since birth, and the Mind Stone simply unlocked these dormant abilities, and her subsequent persistent use of basic telekinesis, telepathy and hypnosis were seemingly an unwitting result of the same unique magical source.
+While it is maintained that her abilities emerged from the Mind Stone, in the MCU she is portrayed as having possessed the latent ability to wield chaos magic since birth, and the Mind Stone simply unlocked these dormant abilities, and her subsequent persistent use of basic telekinesis, telepathy and hypnosis were seemingly an unwitting result of the same unique magical source.